 Step 1.
-Do a Nevada Fictitious Firm Name Search With the County
+Start with a Nevada Fictitious Firm Name Search

 Registering a Nevada fictitious firm name does not give you exclusive rights to that name.
 However, it does put your use of the name on the record and notifies others.
 It is best to pick a unique name, and it must also meet Nevada’s business name requirements.